Commentary: Homecoming for Joe Prud'homme as his Rams meet Texas College in Tyler

 With everyone on board, Slabach knew he had to find the right coach who not only cared about heights, weights and speeds, but also character and academics.

-The 27-year high school coaching veteran was hired in February 2016.
+The 27-year high school coaching veteran was hired in February 2016 at TWU.
 Along with the seven state titles, Prud’homme had the Nolan Vikings in four other state finals.

-He has a knack for winning and now he can go out and find those players he can mold into champions.

-“I want great football players who are great students with a chip on their shoulder,” Prud’homme said as he was building the program.
-“This state is full of them.”

-Playing in the NAIA also helps that TWU will not get into a facilities arms race as the schools in the organization are “on a level playing field,” Slabach stated.

-Perhaps there will be a campus stadium someday, but for now the Rams compete at historic Farrington Field in Fort Worth, a stadium their last football team played at in 1941.
+He compiled a record of 209-105-2 at Nolan.

 Prud’homme, a University of Texas at Austin graduate and member of the Longhorns team while in the capital city, resides in Kennedale with his wife, Amanda.
-They have two children - Joe, who is a student at Kansas State University, and Emily, who is currently studying at the University of Oklahoma.
+They have two children Joseph and Emily.